richard-sebos/articles/2025-06-14-SSHD-Config/pre-2025-06-14-SSHD-Config.md

     - Overwrite Limitation When Needed

 ## sshd_config
-- The SSH server is a flex service with lots of options to customize it to do what you need
+- The SSH server is a flexabler service with lots of options to customize it to do what you need
 - The default sshd_config can seem overwelling but it is there to document the options and default values.
 - One of the features of the sshd_config is the include files in the sshd_config.d directory
 - This allow you to group options into files and we are going to use that feature to create SSH security policies